respiro-ecommerce/dawn-famme/README.md

 * A USP section on the product page: product-bullets.liquid
 * custom.css.liquid: All custom CSS should be here, to avoid clash with the theme's CSS
-* theme.liquid: Google Tag Manager, a bit rewrite of SEO title, custom.css import
+* theme.liquid: Google Tag Manager, custom.css import

 * main-cart-footer.liquid: b2b price based on metafields